RoboSense-LiDAR/rslidar_sdk/doc/howto/online_lidar_advanced_topics.md

-# Online Lidar - Advanced Topics
+# Online LiDAR - Advanced Topics

 ## 1 Introduction

-The RoboSense Lidar may work
+The RoboSense LiDAR may work

 + in unicast/multicast/broadcast mode,
 + with VLAN layer